nullromo/doxygen-example/README.md

 be an `html` folder, with a file called `index.html` in it.
 Open the `index.html` file with a web browser to view the documentation.

+## How to Deploy Doxygen to Gitlab

+After each push, Gitlab scans your repository for a file called `.gitlab-ci.yml`.
+If that file is present, it will read the file and check that the file specifies a valid CI pipeline.
+If it is valid, then Gitlab looks for an available "runner."
+Runners can be other computers on the network, but in this case the runner is a docker container within the gitlab server virtual machine.
+Once a runner is available, Gitlab assigns a build for the project to the runner.
+The runner uses the pipeline from the `.gitlab-ci.yml` configuration file to know what actions to take.
+Part of that pipeline can include exporting build artifacts (like Doxygen html files or firmware .hex files).

+For our Doxygen deploys, the configuration file will specify that `doxygen` is to be run, and that the built files are to be copied to the correct location for deployment.
+So in short, including the `.gitlab-ci.yml` will cause your deployed documents to update every time you push.

 ## How to Comment for Doxygen

 Doxygen comments start with `/**` and end with `*/`, like this: